VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/azure-development.md

 ## Configuration

-Settings that are typically stored in web.config or connectionstrings.config are stored in theВ ServiceConfiguration.{deployment}.cscfg when running in azure.
+Settings that are typically stored in web.config or connectionstrings.config are stored in the ServiceConfiguration.{deployment}.cscfg when running in azure.
 Settings are stored there to allow changing basic settings like database connection string during runtime without a need to redeploy.
 This is very useful when you want test code on staging environment against both test database and production database before doing a swap.

-The deployment package includes two such configuration files one called ServiceConfiguration.Local.cscfg and anotherВ ServiceConfiguration.Cloud.cscfg.
+The deployment package includes two such configuration files one called ServiceConfiguration.Local.cscfg and another ServiceConfiguration.Cloud.cscfg.
 Local is used to run in emulator in dev machine and Cloud for remote deployment.

 ### Implementation